Maximize Your Squat with “The Three P’s”

 “The Three P’s”

 Pinch your shoulder blades together.
-Before your get under the bar, retract your shoulder blades and keep them tightly pinched together.
+Before getting under the bar, retract your shoulder blades and keep them tightly pinched together.
 Grip the bar and get under it, placing it on the shelf on your upper back.

 Pull your triceps and elbows into your lats.
 Keep a proud chest and squeeze your lats and upper back tight like you are holding the top of a pull up.
 Use a grip that allows for optimal upper back tightness with no shoulder irritation.